Lyd-W/Science-and-Nature-Quiz/README.md

 ### Home Section

 The home view features the quiz's name and logo in the header of the webpage, along with the instructions and contact form.
-In the center of the screen, the user will find the setup section of the quiz ready for them to enter their username, select a difficult, easy, medium and hard, then they can start the quiz.
+In the center of the screen, the user will find the setup section of the quiz ready for them to enter their username, select a difficulty, easy, medium and hard, then they can start the quiz.

 ![Home section](docs/science-and-nature-quiz-responsive-display.png "Home Section")